Nina Totenberg On Amy Coney Barrett, Anita Hill And Saying Goodbye To RBG

 In the beginning, NPR was a tiny little place.
 There were 16 reporters in the newsroom, period.
 And now there are probably over 100. ...
 We had one overseas reporter, that was Robert Siegel in the U.K. ...
 We had, at some point, a totally hopeless management. ...
 They didn't like us because we were women.
 We were cheap!
 That's the only reason they hired us!
 We were cheap.
 You couldn't get a man to work for what we worked for in the early days. ...
 The salaries were really unforgivably low, and that's why we were mainly women in the newsroom.

 You couldn't get a job doing what I did at a comparable news organization in those days, making the money that people in those other news organizations were making.
 There were very few of those people.
 That's the reason all of us of a certain age know each other.
-Lesley Stahl and I used to sit at the table in the Senate dining room, the press table in the Senate dining room all the time and talk because there were a handful of us.
+Lesley Stahl and I used to sit at the table in the Senate Dining Room, the press table in the Senate Dining Room all the time and talk because there were a handful of us.

 Heidi Saman and Seth Kelley produced and edited this interview for broadcast.
 Bridget Bentz, Molly Seavy-Nesper and Meghan Sullivan adapted it for the Web.